-The online Bachelor of Radiation Science Technology is designed to promote marketability and career growth for candidates who hold an associate degree in medical imaging or radiation therapy along with the proper certification.
-With many careers in radiation science technology having such a broad salary range, a radiology degree is a great way to maximize your value as a professional.
+Our online Bachelor of Radiation Science Technology degree program is designed to promote marketability and career growth for candidates who hold an associate degree in medical imaging or radiation therapy along with the proper certification.
+With many careers in medical radiation science having such a broad salary range, a radiology degree is a great way to maximize your value as a professional.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and working.